fal-works/banker/README.md

 `SafeObjectPool` does boundary checks and does not crash even if it is empty/full
 (note that it requires additional memory allocation when trying to get from an empty pool).

+`ObjectLender` is an alternative kind of object pool which can `collect()` objects and force them to be used again.

 You can also create your own pool classes by extending `ObjectPoolBase` or `ObjectPoolBuffer` class.